Note to a bewildered younger autistic friend, corrected by a teacher for being…

 9 times outta 10… comes out preachy.

 You touched me with your story.
-I’m TRYING to write like a grandpa… with love.
+I’m trying to write to you like a grandpa… with love.

 I can’t begin to count the number of similar stories of my own that sprang into my mind as I read yours.